 As runners, we definitely want all of these benefits but especially in synthesizing our B vitamins (which aid in energy production!) and boosting our immunity after our long distance runs.

-My recommendation: take at least 30 billion probiotics daily.
+Take at least 30 billion probiotics daily.

-If you are taking supplements more sporadically such as before or after your long runs only then you may want to look ahead at your training schedule and put reminders on your phone specifically for those days to go off and remind you to take them.
+If you are taking supplements more sporadically such as before or after your long runs only then you may want to look ahead at your training schedule and put reminders on your phone specifically for those days to go off to remind you to take them.

 Katch, Frank I., et al. Sports and Exercise Nutrition.
 Lippincott Williams and Wilkins, 2012.